 Your accommodation is selected for convenience of location, comfort or character, and can range from a business hotel in one city to a family run guesthouse in a smaller town.
 In more remote areas, accommodation may be of a lower standard and may not have all western amenities Hotels are generally rated as local three to four-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality do exist between New Zealand and China.
 All group tour hotels have private western bathroom facilities, air conditioning, TV and telephone.
 In China, plumbing and electricity supplies can be erratic and quite often the power in hotel rooms is turned off while guests are out of the room.

 If you experience any difficulty, please speak to your National Escort/Local Guide.
 Rest assured that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.

-EXCHANGING CASH:
+LUGGAGE:

-It is highly recommended that extra care and attention is paid when exchanging money when travelling to cities outside of Beijing and Shanghai.
+All travellers are limited to two items of luggage each: a suitcase with a maximum weight of 20kg and one piece of hand luggage with a maximum weight of five kilograms.
+It is essential that your luggage is lockable.
+Please note that authorities will only allow bottles onto the aircraft if they have been checked in as main baggage.
+Bottles in hand luggage may be confiscated.
+EXCHANGING CASH: It is highly recommended that extra care and attention is paid when exchanging money when travelling to cities outside of Beijing and Shanghai.
 US Dollars are easily exchanged throughout China and other currencies can generally be exchanged in hotels and airports provided notes are new and undamaged.
 We suggest exchanging your money before travelling to remote areas and smaller towns, as exchange facilities can be limited.
-Your National Escort will remind you to do this before departure

-PERSONAL EXPENSES AND OPTIONAL TOURINGS:
+Your National Escort will remind you to do this before departure PERSONAL EXPENSES AND OPTIONAL TOURINGS:

 Personal Expense - You will need to take some extra money to cover drinks, laundry and souvenirs, plus any additional sightseeing that may be offered to you.
 Optional Tours - May be offered in each city you visit during your tour.
 These are not included in the standard itinerary and will only be available if time permits and if seats are available.
 Please ensure you have additional funds available if you feel you may wish to participate in any extra activities.
 Each option will be arranged locally by your National Escort/Local Guide, participation and tipping for optional excursions is completely at your discretion.

-CLIMBING STEPS:

-Sightseeing at nearly all the palaces, fortresses and some temples involves climbing quite a number of steps.
+CLIMBING STEPS: Sightseeing at nearly all the palaces, fortresses and some temples involves climbing quite a number of steps.
 These palaces were built to provide defence against potential invaders so nearly all of them stand on top of a hill, while the interiors have layers of narrow hallways and steps to slow down the advance of enemies once they were inside.
 The steps tend to be quite large, not level and sometimes without handrails.
 Buddhist temples or pagodas also tend to be built at an elevation, as this is the most auspicious position according to ancient beliefs.
 This means you sometimes need to walk from the bus park to the entrance, and/or need to climb some steps inside.
 People with knee or hip injuries who have poor balance or are otherwise unable to complete these activities independently should consider the suitability of this itinerary carefully